marcocavanna/FireDataModeler/README.md

 ```

 ### $destroy()
 Destroy the Talker instance.
 After invoking this method no function could be used.
-This is usefull on ExpressJS (or any other way to build WebServer with NodeJS) to destroy the `WeakMap` associated to the Talker instance and free used memory.
+This is useful on ExpressJS (or any other way to build WebServer with NodeJS) to destroy the `WeakMap` associated to the Talker instance and free used memory.

 Example Using ExpressJS
 ```js